 “On parsing any in-scope separator or terminator encountered in the data is not interpreted as such when it is immediately preceded by the dfdl:escapeCharacter (when not itself preceded by the dfdl:escapeEscapeCharacter).
 Occurrences of the dfdl:escapeCharacter and dfdl:escapeEscapeCharacter are removed from the data, unless the dfdl:escapeCharacter is preceded by the dfdl:escapeEscapeCharacter, or the dfdl:escapeEscapeCharacter does not precede the dfdl:escapeCharacter.

+2.165.
+Section 11.
+The property description for byteOrder states that the property only applies to binary Numbers and Calendars, but it also applies to binary Booleans.
+Also the Annotation list at the end of the description incorrectly includes sequence, choice and group.

+2.166.
+Sections 7.3, 7.4.
+For clarity, state explicitly that asserts and discriminators are not evaluated during unparsing.

+2.167.
+Section 23.5.3.
+The dfdl:occursIndex() property is changed to take a single argument.
+The argument is xs:long and is a 1 based count up the parent axis.
+It is a processing error if the argument reaches beyond the root.
+It is a schema definition error if the argument is <= 0.

 Major Errata